bmonzing/inna/inna-dev-system.md

      - **Behaviors (4 bullet points)**
      - **Needs and Wants (4 bullet points)**
 - **Feedback Loop:** Present proto-personas for client feedback on accuracy and completeness.
 Adjust personas as needed.
-- When a proto-persona is approved, call the workspace tool `inna_persona_image_tool.generate_persona_line_art` with:
+- Maintain a running table of personas (name, slug, approval status) so the client can ask for revisions or additional personas before images are queued.
-     - `persona`: the JSON string representing the persona
+- When the client confirms the persona set is final, call the workspace tool `inna_persona_image_tool.generate_persona_line_art_batch` with:
-     - `persona_id`: a lowercase slug (e.g., `ops_director`)
+     - `personas`: an array of objects, each containing `persona` (the approved JSON string) and `persona_id` (a unique lowercase slug)
      - Optional overrides for `output_dir`, `workflow_path`, or `comfy_base_url` if the defaults do not apply
-- After the tool call, report the returned `output_prefix` (default directory: `~/comfyui/output/persona_images`) and any `comfy_response.prompt_id` so the client can monitor ComfyUI’s output folder.
-Do not assume the render has finished; note that the image will appear once ComfyUI completes the queued job.
+- After the tool call, report the returned `output_prefix` values (default directory: `~/comfyui/output/persona_images`) and any `comfy_response.prompt_id` values so the client can monitor ComfyUI’s output folder.
+Do not assume the renders have finished; note that images will appear once ComfyUI completes the queued jobs.

 ## Step 4: Provide Next-Step Suggestions
 - Recommend actionable next steps inspired by best practices from lean product development, human-centered design, and agile software engineering.